ajayj89/spring-music/README.md

 #Set java jvm env var to 17 , tpk8 default is jvm is 11
 tanzu app config build non-secret-env set BP_JVM_VERSION=17

+#tanzu app init with following params
+tanzu app init
+?
+What is your app's name? spring-music
+?
+Would you like to replace all existing content of the current spring-music.yml?
+Yes ?
+Which directory contains your app's source code? .
+?
+Select container build type to use for this app: buildpacks ?
+Should your app be accessible through HTTP?
+Yes

+✓ Created tanzu.yml
+✓ Recorded app configuration to .tanzu/config/spring-music.yml

 #set tanzu registry for container app  (used git hub container registry, you can select of your choice )
 tanzu build config --containerapp-registry ghcr.io/<git use name>/spring-music